Keeping goats, poultry, roosters and bees

 Rats and mice

 You can control ants using insecticide sprays, dusts, baits and repellents.
 Baits are effective for controlling trail-making ants.
 Place them close to the path of the ants.
-They can take two or three weeks to be effective.
+They can take 2-3 weeks to be effective.

 Effective control requires treatment of both the flea larvae and the adult fleas: